 The University of Hertfordshire is advertising PhD fully funded scholarships to undertake a Research Degree at the Hertfordshire Law School.
-The three years’ full-time opportunities are now available to candidates commencing 1st June 2018.
+The three years’ full-time scholarships are now available to candidates commencing 1st June 2018.

 The University of Hertfordshire is a university in Hertfordshire, United Kingdom.
 The university is based largely in Hatfield, Hertfordshire.